0xc0dec/demos/README.md

 * Run executables inside `build/<Debug|Release>/`.

 # Controls
 Some demos use first person camera.
-Use `Q-W-E-A-S-D` keys to move and hold right mouse button to rotate.
+Use `W-S-A-D-Q-E` keys to move and hold right mouse button to rotate.

 # Demos
 ## Transform